novasearch/wiki.novasearch.org/wiki/Ubuntu_14.04_LTS.md

 #### Fix ugly Windows fonts

-Disable embedded bitmaps for Calibri and others.
+If you open a document that uses Calibri and other windows fonts it will look ugly.
+To fist it disable embedded bitmaps for your user.

 `$ mkdir ~/.config/fontconfig/conf.d/`